Quixoty/quixoty-test4.github.io/_posts/2020-08-15-mixed native hedges (part 3).md

 <img src="/assets/images/hedgeteaser3.jpg" alt="no-alignment">

-At smaller sizes hedge plants are usually planted as whips or transplants – either as bareroot plants or within pots.
+Hedges are usually planted as whips or transplants – either as bareroot plants or within pots.
 Bareroot plants are fairly cheap to source, however they do need to be planted within autumn or non-icy winter months.
 Potted plants, whilst more expensive than their bareroot counterparts, are more flexible in this regard – and as such can pretty much be planted within any of the seasons (except summer).
 Pot plants are also more likely to survive as they generally have a larger proportion of their roots still intact.
 [INSERT BAREROOT HEDGE SPECIES IMAGE][pot] [bareroot]

-Native hedge plants are usually quick to grow, however in some cases clients require a more immediate initial impact from the hedge– in which case planting trees in ‘feathered’ form may be more suitable.
+Native hedge plants are usually quick to grow, however in some cases clients require a more immediate initial impact from the hedge– in which case planting trees with a ‘feathered’ form may be more suitable.
 Plants planted at larger initial sizes are generally more resistant to vandalism and pests, but can take longer to establish.

 [INSERT FEATHER IMAGE]